khangtictoc/CTF-Writeup-Practice/Forensics/Rootme/Command & Control - level 4.md

 <p align="center"><img src="https://user-images.githubusercontent.com/48288606/160811558-f814eaa7-ee28-4892-a7fd-5054bbc2a638.png"> </p>

-We can see the connection has been built by hacker and then closed.
+We can see the connection has been built by hacker.